-You don’t need the latest cell phone – Cell phone cost have gotten out of control and there is no reason you need the latest model.
+You don’t need the latest cell phone – Cell phone costs have gotten out of control, and there is no reason you need the latest model.
 Buying the previous version of a phone can save you hundreds and fits your needs just fine.

 No unlimited data plan – Along the same lines, do you really need the unlimited data plan?
 I bet you’re mostly using so much data “to get your money” worth.
 Try putting down your phone and talking to people again.
 You can greatly reduce your phone bill this way.

-Don’t always buy name brand – Too many of us put stock in buying name brand items.
+Don’t always buy name brands – Too many of us put stock in buying name-brand items.
 Some of these are worth it, but most aren’t.
 You can find plenty of quality items on the discount rack that look exactly the same.